-Securities fraud has a devastating impact on the stock and commodity markets as well as the economy at large.
-Fraudulent mortgage backed securities, in which multiple home loans are bundled together and sold as a security, are thought to have played a major role in the 2008 financial crisis.
-All of the nation’s top investment banks (Goldman Sachs, Morgan Stanley, JP Morgan, Bank of America, Citigroup) sold mortgage backed securities – or related products whose performance depended on these securities – without telling investors that there was considerable risk that the investments would fail.
-These banks have many billions of dollars in fines and penalties for their deceptive practices.
+Securities fraud can have a devastating impact on the financial markets and the world economy.
+Fraudulent mortgage backed securities, in which multiple home loans are bundled together and sold as a security, played a major role in the 2008 financial crisis.
+All of the nation’s top investment banks (Goldman Sachs, Morgan Stanley, JP Morgan, Bank of America, Citigroup) sold mortgage backed securities or related financial products whose performance depended on these securities without warning investors of the considerable risk involved.
+Some of the most egregious offenders paid billions of dollars in fines and penalties for their deceptive practices.

 Securities Fraud Whistleblowers

-Whistleblowers report securities fraud directly with the Securities and Exchange Commission (SEC), a federal enforcement and regulatory agency.
+Whistleblowers report securities fraud directly to the SEC, a federal enforcement and regulatory agency.
 Anyone with original information pertaining to a violation of securities law can be a whistleblower, provided they are not members, officers or employees of regulatory agencies, law enforcement agencies, the U.S. Department of Justice or the Public Company Accounting Oversight Board.

 Individuals who file SEC whistleblower complaints may do so anonymously.
-Although all whistleblowers are well advised to be represented by an attorney skilled in these matters, those that choose to file anonymously must be represented by counsel.
-Although the confidentiality provided to SEC whistleblowers is the strongest of all federal whistleblower programs, the identity of a whistleblower will be disclosed if a reward is paid.
+The confidentiality provided to SEC whistleblowers is considered the strongest of all federal whistleblower programs.
+While all whistleblowers are advised to be represented by a skilled whistleblower attorney, those that choose to file anonymously are required to be represented by counsel.

-Under the provisions of the newly passed Dodd-Frank Wall Street Reform and Consumer Protection Act, SEC whistleblowers are eligible to receive 10 to 30 percent of all money recouped from SEC sanctions exceeding $1 million.
-Whistleblowers are also protected from corporate retaliation such as being fired, demoted, harassed, suspended, demoted or threatened in any way.
+SEC whistleblowers are eligible to receive between 10 and 30 percent of any money recovered from successful enforcement actions exceeding $1 million in sanctions.
+Whistleblowers are also protected from corporate retaliation, including termination, harassment, suspension, demotion or any kind of threats.
 Whistleblowers can file a civil suit to seek damages for any retaliatory action taken against them.
 If successful, compensation may include two times the whistleblower’s actual lost pay, reinstatement and payment of any legal fees.

 Types of Securities Fraud